S566474/my2-THOTA/README.md

 ## Pithy Quotes
 ---
-"Keep your face to the sunshine and you cannot see a shadow." *Helen Keller* "If you look at what you have in life, you’ll always have more" *Oprah Winfrey*
+"Keep your face to the sunshine and you cannot see a shadow." *Helen Keller*<br>
+"If you look at what you have in life, you’ll always have more" *Oprah Winfrey*